Kirkstall: Notable events

-The Kirkstall Brewery site was converted into a large hall of residence for students of Leeds Metropolitan University.
+The Kirkstall Brewery site was converted into a large hall of residence for students of Leeds Beckett University.
 Other developments in Kirkstall include the Morrisons shopping complex, off the A65 road, by the river.

 Filming of The Beiderbecke Affair took place partly in Kirkstall, using houses around Abbeydale Oval with other scenes shot throughout the area and Moor Grange.

 The Kirkstall Festival takes place every year in the grounds of the abbey on the second Saturday in July since 1981.
 It is a festival of music, local arts and crafts, and is organised by volunteers of the KVCA (Kirkstall Valley Community Association).

 Kirkstall Art Trail takes place every year, on the third weekend of July, since it began in 2015.
 The event attracted over 100 artists, workshops and activities in 2024.
 The variety of venues used include private houses, Kirkstall Abbey, Hollybush Conservation Centre, cafes and retail.
 It is organised by a small committee made up of volunteers.
 During the COVID-19 pandemic the Art Trail was put on hold, and they created a Living Advent Trail during the winter of 2020, which now takes place every year.